atdsutm/atdsutm.github.io/README.md

 ### GuliKit Kingkong Series

 I made a custom controller layout for gamepadviewer.
 Please use the Xbox One controller template.
 The design has 4 basic colors of blue, pink, black and pro version.
-I will try to find time to make the Kingkong 2 Black and a white version (when Gulikit releases it)
+I will try to find time to make the new Regular Black 2, Pro 2 and a white version (when Gulikit releases it).

-Credit to Monica from Gulikit for sending the vector file.
+Credits to Monica from Gulikit for sending the vector file.

 ![Preview](https://atdsutm.github.io/Controller%20Preview.gif)